Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: A table is not provided that the DX is based on.
-A table must be provided that contains a human-readable version of the data the DX is based on.
-This may be excluded if the DX title, summary, context, or annotations are sufficient at conveying all relevant information contained in the DX.
+__Description__: A table must be provided that contains a human-readable version of the data the chart is based on.
+This may be excluded if the chart title, summary, context, or annotations are sufficient at conveying all relevant information contained in the chart.

 __Good example__: [https://www.wgbh.org/foundation/ncam/guidelines/effective-practices-for-description-of-science-content-within-digital-talking-books](https://www.wgbh.org/foundation/ncam/guidelines/effective-practices-for-description-of-science-content-within-digital-talking-books)